 This experiment, which began on March 1, 2019, should fulfill two purposes.
-First and foremost, to verify that my hotboxes will not cause defects to the tea.
+First and foremost, to verify that my hotboxes will not produce defects in the tea.
 The second purpose, of much lesser importance this early on, is to note differences between young raw puer stored at 36C and 40C.

 For this experiment, I used 2018 “Impression” from Yunnan Sourcing.